Call to Action (CTA)

 What is a call to action (CTA)?

 A call to action (CTA) is any prompt that directs a website visitor to take a specific desired action.
-CTAs are most commonly buttons ("Book a Free Audit", "Start My Free Trial") but can also be links, forms, or any interactive element.
+CTAs are most commonly buttons ('Book a Free Audit', 'Start My Free Trial') but can also be links, forms, or any interactive element.
 An effective CTA is action-oriented, benefit-focused, and placed where visitors are ready to convert — typically above the fold and adjacent to social proof.
+Michael Aagaard's research at ContentVerve found that first-person CTA copy ('Get My Free Report' vs 'Get Your Free Report') increased clicks by 90% in one documented test.

 What makes a good CTA button?

-A high-converting CTA button has: (1) action-oriented, first-person copy ('Start My Trial' beats 'Submit'), (2) a specific benefit stated in the button text, (3) high visual contrast against the surrounding page, (4) placement above the fold and repeated every 300–400px, (5) no competing CTAs nearby.
-Multiple studies show first-person CTA copy ('Get My Free Report') outperforms second-person ('Get Your Free Report') by up to 90%.
+A high-converting CTA button has: (1) action-oriented, first-person copy ('Start My Trial' beats 'Submit'), (2) a specific benefit stated in the button text or immediately adjacent, (3) high visual contrast against the surrounding page — the button colour should appear nowhere else on the page, (4) placement above the fold and repeated every 300–400px, (5) a minimum size of 48px height on mobile for comfortable thumb-tapping, (6) surrounding whitespace that isolates it visually.
+Multiple studies show first-person CTA copy consistently outperforms second-person by 20–90%.

 How many CTAs should a landing page have?

 A landing page should have one primary CTA — one specific action you want visitors to take.
-However, this CTA should appear multiple times down the page (above the fold, mid-page, at the bottom).
+However, this same CTA should appear multiple times down the page (above the fold, mid-page, at the bottom).
 Having multiple different CTAs (e.g., 'book a call' and 'download the guide' and 'view pricing') creates decision paralysis and reduces overall conversion rate.
+If secondary actions must exist, they should be visually de-emphasised — text links rather than buttons, smaller size, lower contrast.